Synthesis of Robust Optimal Strategies in Weighted Timed Games: Introduction

 The core objective of this research is to explore the synthesis of real-time systems that not only meet timing constraints but also optimize performance with respect to specified weight objectives and are robust against timing imprecisions.
 To that end, we aim to study the setting of timed games extended with both robustness issues and quantitative aspects.
 We focus on the conservative semantics and on reachability objectives.
 In this setting, under a fixed perturbation, the player \MinPl aims at reaching a set of target locations while minimizing the accumulated weight, and resisting delay perturbations.
 This leads to a notion of \emph{robust value under a fixed perturbation}: this is simply the best value \MinPl can achieve.
 The associated fixed perturbation robust value problem aims at comparing this value with a given threshold.
 When turning to the existential robustness decision problem, one considers the notion of \emph{robust value}, defined as the limit of robust values for arbitrarily small perturbation values.
 We prove that this limit exists, and study the associated decision problem, which we simply call \emph{robust value problem}, and which can be defined as follows: given a threshold, determine whether there exists a positive perturbation, and a winning strategy for \MinPl ensuring that the accumulated weight until the target is below the threshold.

 This problem is highly challenging as it combines difficulties coming from the introduction of weights, with those due to the analysis of an existential problem for the parametric semantics of robustness.
 Unsurprisingly, it has been shown to be undecidable~\cite{Sankur-13}.
 To highlight the challenges we face, already in the qualitative setting (w/o weights), the setting of two-player has not been addressed yet for the conservative semantics, hence the existential robust reachability problem was left open in~\cite{Sankur-13}.
-Indeed, in~\cite{Busatto-GastonM19,Sankur2013}, only the one-player case is handled, while a slight extension is considered in~\cite{OualhadjReynierSankur-14}, where the player controlling the perturbation also resolves non-determinism.
-The existential robustness reachability problem for the two-player setting has only been solved for the excessive semantics (an alternative to the conservative semantics) in~\cite{BouyerMarkeySankur-15}.
+Indeed, in~\cite{Busatto-GastonM19,Sankur2013}, only the one-player case is handled (a partial extension is considered in~\cite{OualhadjReynierSankur-14}) and the existential robustness reachability problem for the two-player setting has only been solved for the excessive semantics (an alternative to the conservative semantics) in~\cite{BouyerMarkeySankur-15}.
 Regarding the quantitative setting, very few works have addressed robustness issues.
 The fixed-perturbation robust value problem is shown to be decidable for one-clock weighted timed games in~\cite{GuhaKrishnaManasaTrivedi-15}, with non-negative weights only, and for the excessive semantics.
 In~\cite{BouyerMarkeySankur-13}, the authors consider the one-player case and prove that the robust value problem is \PSPACE-complete.

 Our contributions are as follows: first, regarding the qualitative setting, we close the case of existential robust reachability in two-player timed games for the conservative semantics, and show that this problem is \EXP-complete.
 To do so, we introduce a construction which allows us to reduce the problem to the excessive semantics solved in~\cite{BouyerMarkeySankur-15}.
 As a corollary, we deduce an upper bound on the length of paths to the target.